ptorpis/val_model/README.md

 Please make sure to verify the validity and the accuracy of the data provided.

+To use this script, you must obtain an API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key).

 ## Features
 - Fetches financial statements from Alpha Vantage API.
 - Retrieves company information (Name, Sector, Industry, Website) from Yahoo Finance.